WAC Clearinghouse Writing Guide

 6. Film or Video Recording

 Note: The variety of visual and audiovisual materials now used by writers makes general formatting rules impossible.
-In theses cases a description of the material, the name of the individual responsible for the material, and the information necessary to retrieve it should be included.
+In these cases a description of the material, the name of the individual responsible for the material, and the information necessary to retrieve it should be included.

 References List Format: